 If you don’t have white chocolate, you can easily swap out for milk or even dark chocolate.
 What about a mix of chocolates?
 I think that would taste amazing.

 Another idea would be to add a touch of lemon to the recipe.
-Lemon and berries are always a great flavour combination.
+Lemon and fresh fruit berries are always a great flavour combination.

 Muffin Making Tips

-You can make these muffins directly in a muffin pan, but I like to use liners, especially when they are for to go lunches.
+You can make these muffins directly in a muffin pan, but I like to use a paper liner or muffin cups in the muffin tray, especially when they are for to go lunches.
+Cool the warm muffins on a wire rack before putting them into a container.

 The secret to a tender muffin is not over mix the batter.
 You need to make sure to only stir the batter just as much needed.
-The batter likely will not be smooth but that is how it should be.
+The muffin batter likely will not be smooth but that is how it should be.
+This easy recipe makes delicious muffins with sweet white chocolate and juicy raspberries that you will make often because the whole family will love them.

 Whip up a couple dozen of these muffins and share with your neighbours, friends, or even the local football team!
 Or don’t share.
 I won’t blame you!